Fishing By Season

 Several sections are Hatchery Supported Trout Waters for all three species of trout; look for the Wildlife Commission diamond signs posted on streamside trees to determine the fishing regulations.
 The Tuck is also a great stream to find brim, red eye bass and smallmouth bass and spotted bass.
 While you may not find as many smallmouth bass as you would in the Little Tennessee, generally what you will find is larger fish.

-This fall starting in October a section of the Tuckasegee River through Bryson City will be designated Delayed Harvest.
+A 2.2 mile section of the Tuckasegee River through Bryson City is designated Delayed Harvest.
 It will provide excellent fall trout fishing convenient to Bryson City.

 If you plan to spin fish the Tuckasegee River during the summer, bring spinners, rapalas and mr. twisters.
 If you are planning to fly fish the river, poppers and streamers will be your best choice.